ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 had been equally excited with my own; our coincidence of feeling was soon discovered, and, alike sensible that no time was to be lost in detaching their brother, we shortly resolved on joining him directly in London.
-We accordingly went--and there I readily engaged in the office of pointing out to my friend the certain evils of such a choice.
+We accordingly went -- and there I readily engaged in the office of pointing out to my friend the certain evils of such a choice.
 I described, and enforced them earnestly.
 But, however this remonstrance might have staggered or delayed his determination, I do not suppose